javier/questdb-basic-monitoring/README.md

  `telegraf` section of the `docker-compose` file, and also change the last 6 environment variables at the `grafana` section, which point to the connection where to read metrics data from.

- If both the metadata instance (the one you monitor) and the metrics storage instance (which can be the same or not) are externally available and you don't need to start a dockerized QuestDB, you can use the `docker-compose.local.yml` definition file instead.
+ If both the metadata instance (the one you monitor) and the metrics storage instance are externally available and you don't need to start a dockerized QuestDB, you can use the `docker-compose.local.yml` definition file instead.